The “Eyebrow Test” for Sales Stories

-Speaking of 60 Seconds, in-demand Hollywood “script doctor” Michael Hague wrote a book called Selling Your Story in 60 Seconds.
-Although it’s geared for screenwriters, Hague’s book teaches you how to pitch the most intriguing chunks of your story when you only have a minute.
+Speaking of 60 Seconds, in-demand Hollywood “script doctor” Michael Hauge wrote a book called Selling Your Story in 60 Seconds.
+Although it’s geared for screenwriters, Hauge’s book teaches you how to pitch the most intriguing chunks of your story when you only have a minute.

 (Hollywood has a shorter attention span than a six-year old boy high on a box of Thin Mints, so Michael helps you make those seconds count.)

 Now, it’s certainly best to pitch your story to a potential prospect.
 But the best of stories will light the eyes up of just about anyone.
 Who wouldn’t want to hear the tale of how a one-legged golfer beat the two legged-pants off his buddies?